-- A. Development proposals should be designed to create, conserve, enhance and manage green spaces and connect chains of green and blue infrastructure, as identified on the Policies Maps, with the aim of delivering a measurable net environmental benefit1 for local people and wildlife.
-Subject to their scale, nature and location, proposals for development should be supported by a biodiversity appraisal, which should demonstrate how negative impacts would be minimised and biodiversity net gain achieved. - B. Proposals which would improve the connectivity between wildlife areas and green spaces will be supported where they would enhance the green infrastructure of the Neighbourhood area.
-Development proposals which would unacceptably detract from connectivity with wildlife areas and green spaces will not be supported. - C. Insofar as planning permission is required, proposals for the planting of additional native species trees and/or continuous hedgerows to provide wildlife corridors and as a habitat for wildlife will be supported, especially where they would be alongside the public right of way network.
-Wherever practicable indigenous or native species should be used for such proposals.
+- A. Development proposals should be designed to create, conserve, enhance and manage green spaces and connect chains of green and blue infrastructure, as identified on the Policies Maps, with the aim of delivering a measurable net environmental benefit for local people and wildlife.
+Subject to their scale, nature and location, proposals for development must be supported by a biodiversity appraisal, which must demonstrate how negative impacts would be minimised and biodiversity net gain achieved. - B. The appraisal should demonstrate that where significant harm cannot be avoided, proposed development and other changes should adequately mitigate or, as a last resort, compensate for the harm.
+The appraisal must demonstrate a measurable biodiversity net gain of 10% by utilising the Defra biodiversity metric (or as amended).
+Where this is not demonstrated, permission for planning or for change should be refused. - C. Measures to achieve biodiversity net gain, mitigation or compensation involving the creation of habitat and / or relocation of species, must be agreed by the Local Planning Authority and include sufficient funding to support at least 30 years of post-development habitat management or land use change. - D. Proposals that seek to improve the connectivity between wildlife areas and green spaces will be encouraged in order to enhance the green infrastructure of the Neighbourhood area.
+This includes the expansion of wetlands and woodland.
+Conversely, proposals which threaten to damage such connectivity will be strongly resisted. - E. The planting of additional native species trees and / or continuous hedgerows to provide wildlife corridors and to offset the effects of air pollution and to provide cooling and shelter for people as well as a habitat for wildlife will be supported, in particular alongside the public right of way network.
+Indigenous or native species should be favoured.